NikoboiNFTB/Lyrics-Translate-Tweaks/README.md

 >> Userscript manager needed; ([Violentmonkey for Firefox](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/)/[Tampermonkey for Chromium](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo))

+>> Untested on mobile, but should maybe work probably idk

 ### Demonstration

 Normally, when you try to copy more than one verse you get: